Are masks required on campus?

 Will there be closure and enhanced cleaning of any spaces after a positive COVID test?

 Residence hall rooms will be sanitized following a positive test.
 We are asking faculty and students to clean their desks and lecterns upon arrival and there are cleaning supplies provided.
 The research shows that while COVID can linger on surfaces for some hours, it can be removed with disinfectant.
 That’s why we need students/faculty to wipe down desks in classrooms.
 Faculty who have special concerns about a classroom can contact facilities to request additional cleaning.
+Additionally, all common spaces are cleaned on a daily basis.

 How do I stay up to date on the status of coronavirus in New Orleans and Louisiana?